This R&D laboratory focuses on improving science learning and science literacy via Visual Probes, Templates, and Filters.™

 The 15° Laboratory was inspired, in part, by the ideas of the noted science learning theorist and life science educator, Professor emeritus Joseph D. Novak.
 Novak held joint appointments in Biology and Education at Cornell University--where Dr. Jim Wandersee did seven summers of post-doc work under him.

 Dr. Novak is well-known as the interpreter and elaborator of the Assimilation Theory of Meaningful Learning originally advanced by psychologist David Ausubel.
 This theory is now known as "Human Constructivism" and is explicated in the recent book TEACHING SCIENCE FOR UNDERSTANDING (Academic Press), edited and authored by J. J. Mintzes, J. H. Wandersee, and J. D. Novak.
-Joel Mintzes is Professor of Biological Sciences at the California State University--Chico.
-Professor Novak was Dr. Wandersee's mentor in his post-doctoral work at Cornell University during the 1980s, and the team continued its writing projects--its latest book is ASSESSING SCIENCE UNDERSTANDING (Academic Press).
-Lab members have two research chapters published in the recent HANDBOOK OF COLLEGE SCIENCE TEACHING (NSTA-Macmillan, 2006) edited by J.J.
+Joel Mintzes is retired Professor of Biological Sciences at the California State University--Chico.
+Professor Novak was Dr. Wandersee's mentor in his post-doctoral work at Cornell University during the 1980s, and the team continued its writing projects-- including the book, ASSESSING SCIENCE UNDERSTANDING (Academic Press).
+Lab members have research chapters published in the HANDBOOK OF COLLEGE SCIENCE TEACHING (NSTA-Macmillan, 2006) edited by J.J.
 Mintzes and W. Leonard.

 The work of the Laboratory has also been heavily influenced by the visual thought of the respected information design theorist, Edward R. Tufte, of Yale University--author of the theoretic quadrilogy: THE VISUAL DISPLAY OF QUANTITATIVE INFORMATION, ENVISIONING INFORMATION, VISUAL EXPLANATIONS, and BEAUTIFUL EVIDENCE.
 Dr. Wandersee took two information architecture courses under Professor Tufte.
 Tufte considers exemplary scientific graphics to be "cognitive art."